BlueJeansAndRain/NeedJS/README.md

 NeedJS
 ======

-Really simple synchronous module implementation for the browser.
+Really simple synchronous CommonJS module implementation for the browser.

+This implementation is designed to be a subset of the NodeJS module implementation so that targetting NeedJS will always result in NodeJS being supported, but _not_ vise versa.

+_Note: No attempt is made to replicate the NodeJS core modules for browsers.
+See browserify if you need NodeJS core modules in the browser._

 Features
 --------